 Puerto Rican/Latin American Cultural Center

 Got questions?
 We have answers!
 Come and meet students from the Puerto Rican/Latin American Cultural Center, while enjoying yummy, light appetizers!
 The students will share their college experiences as well as provide the inside scoop on life at UConn.
 Session will be available in both English and Spanish.

 Student Union, Room 403, 4th Floor

 Join us for refreshments and discussions with current Huskies on LGBTQ life at UConn.

 Women's Center Program Room, Student Union, Room 421G, 4th Floor

 Panel Discussion: Women in Science, Technology, Engineering and Math (STEM) (12:00 p.m. - 1:00 p.m.)

 Thinking about majoring in one of the STEM fields?
 Hear directly from female students about the exciting programs at UConn for women in STEM.
-Join our distinguished panel of undergraduate and graduate students to find out about the WiMSE Learning Community and the support of the Women’s Center.
+Join our distinguished panel of undergraduate and graduate students to find out about the Women in STEM (WiSTEM) Mentor Program, WiMSE Learning Community and opportunities for research, internships, and grants to support your academic success.

 Interested in combining your passion for sports with your academic work?
 A major in Sport Management includes an effective blend of classroom, research, and field experiences in an effort to provide each student the opportunity to gain disciplinary knowledge and to develop the necessary skills to be successful in any area of the sport industry.
 Hear from current students and faculty about their work as scholar-practitioners and researchers, who have the knowledge, skills, and values to lead the sport industry in the 21st century and who envision sport as a vehicle for positive social outcomes.